teppicom/RealThinClient-SDK/Installation.md

 To add the RTC SDK paths to FPC, you will need to modify the file "xcode/<ProjectName>.xcodeproj/project.pbxproj".
 The path to the RTC SDK "Lib" folder needs to be added as two new parameters.
-Once for iOS-Simulator and once for iOS-Device compilation, both of are configured through the shellScript parameter.
+Once for iOS-Simulator and once for iOS-Device compilation, both of are configured through the shellScript parameter.

-The best place to add the RTC SDK Lib path is after the FireMonkey path, so you should search for "/Developer/Embarcadero/fmi" in the above mentioned XCode Project file.
+The best place to add the RTC SDK Lib path is after the FireMonkey path, so you should search for "/Developer/Embarcadero/fmi" in the above mentioned XCode Project file.
 You will find 2 such instances in the "ShellScript" line and you should add the path to the RTC SDK Lib folder directly after each "/Developer/Embarcadero/fmi" instance.